-The Ph.D. program has an urban management as well other areas of concentrations.
-Students are required to master a body of knowledge that centers around the public management aspects of urban problems; urban minorities; urban development (both past and present); and analysis of social systems.
-The program is designed to prepare persons for careers in executive management, teaching, research, and other positions of public and/or non-profit responsibility.
-Concomitantly, this degree program emphasizes the acquisition of a knowledge base in the discipline of Public Administration with an emphasis on policy making, planning, analysis, evaluation and program implementation.
-In addition to the urban concentration, students will select a concentration in program management, policy analysis and/or environmental management, planning and policy.
-This degree is especially appropriate for persons in public, non-profit and "quasi-public" management settings.
+The Ph.D. program has an urban management focus as well as other areas of concentration.
+Students must master a body of knowledge that centers around the public management aspects of urban problems, urban minorities; urban development (both past and present); and analysis of social systems.
+The program is designed to prepare persons for careers in executive management, teaching, research, and other public and non-profit responsibility positions.
+Concomitantly, this degree program emphasizes the acquisition of a knowledge base in the discipline of public administration, emphasizing policy making, planning, analysis, evaluation, and program implementation.
+In addition to the urban concentration, students will select a concentration in policy analysis, program management, environmental management, planning, and policy.
+This degree is especially appropriate for persons in public, non-profit, and "quasi-public" management settings.

-The Doctor of Philosophy in Public Policy and Administration Degree is one which demands sound conceptual and analytical abilities.
+The Doctor of Philosophy in Public Policy and Administration degree demands sound conceptual and analytical abilities.
 A solid educational foundation and substantial academic and professional achievement are among the criteria upon which applications for admission are evaluated.

-Specific prerequisites for admission include the followings:
+Specific prerequisites for admission include the following:

-- 1. A graduate-level degree from an accredited institution with a grade point average of 3.5 as evidenced by an official transcript. - 2.
-GRE (verbal and quantitative), MAT or GMAT.

-- Three letters of recommendation, two from academic sources. - 4.
-A career goals essay. - Two samples of academic and professional writing. - For international students, a satisfactory score on the TOEFL or IELTS as determined by the Graduate School. - 7.
-Other considerations such as work or life experiences which are directly related to potential successful completion of the program may also be factored into the admission review. - 8.
-Interview.
+- 1. A graduate-level degree from an accredited institution with a grade point average of 3.5, as evidenced by an official transcript. - 2.
+Three letters of recommendation, two from academic sources. - 3.
+A career goals essay. - 4.
+Two samples of academic and professional writing. - For international students, a satisfactory score on the TOEFL or IELTS as determined by the Graduate School. - Other considerations such as work or life experiences directly related to the program's potential successful completion may also be factored into the admission review. - Interview, if required by the department's admission committee.

-Admissions to the Ph.D.
-Program are granted once per annum for the Fall Semester.
+Admission to the Ph.D. program is granted once per annum for the Fall semester.

 Alternative Ph.D.
-Admissions Tracks
+Admission Tracks

-The Admissions Committee reviews candidates' admission applications along with: GPA, letters of recommendation, writing sample, statement of professional goals, test scores, (GRE, GMAT or MAT) and work experience.
-Should a candidate fall below the 3.5 minimum GPA, three alternative admissions tracks are possible.
+The Admissions Committee reviews candidates' admission applications, which includes their G.P.A., three letters of recommendation, two writing samples, a statement of professional goals, test scores, and work experience.
+Should a candidate fall below the 3.5 minimum G.P.A., three alternative admissions tracks are possible.
 Regardless of the track employed, each applicant must meet acceptable standards as reviewed by the Admissions Committee.

 - 1. GPA 3.4 3.49 and one of the following:

-- A) Test Scores (GRE, GMAT or MAT)

-- B) Excellent writing sample
+- a.
+Excellent writing sample

-- C) Excellent work experience
+- b.
+Excellent work experience

-- 2. GPA 3.1 3.39 along with A and B below:

-- A) two of the following:
+- 2. GPA 3.1 3.39 along with all of the following:

-- 1 Test Scores (GRE, GMAT or MAT)

-- Excellent writing sample
+- a.
+Excellent writing sample

-- Excellent work experience
+- b.
+Excellent work experience

-- B) An oral and/or written competency examination.
+- An oral and/or written competency examination.

 - 3. GPA 3.0 3.09 and all of the following:

-- A) Excellent writing sample
+- a.
+Excellent writing sample

-- B) Public and private sector management experience in excess of 10 years
+- b.
+Public and private sector management experience above ten years

-- C) An oral and/or written competency examination
+- c.
+An oral and/or written competency examination

-- D) Test Scores (GRE, GMAT or MAT).

-For the writing sample, excellence assessment is defined by a committee's assessment that the sample would be awarded a minimum of a B+ in a first- year Ph.D. course.
+For the writing sample, excellence assessment is defined by a committee's assessment that the sample would be awarded a minimum of a B+ in a first-year Ph.D. course.
 Excellent work experience is defined as a combination of duration in position and rank.
 Excellence is awarded to any combination of the following:

-- Four (4) or more years of (4 year-college) teaching experience in a management field at the instructor level or above and performance evaluations of excellent. - Four (4) or more years as senior executive (CEO, COO, VP, Facility Manager, or Department

-- Head) of an organization employing 10 or more FTEs or which requires executive level skills such as fiscal and human resource management. - Eight (8) or more years of public sector employment in mid-level or higher positions.
+- Four (4) or more years of (4 year-college) teaching experience in a management field at the instructor level or above and excellent performance evaluations. - Four (4) or more years as a senior executive (C.E.O., C.O.O., V.P., Facility Manager, or Department Head) of an organization employing ten or more FTEs requiring executive-level skills such as fiscal and human resource management. - 3.
+Eight (8) or more years of public sector employment in mid-level or higher positions.
 The committee may consider combinations of the above.

-Oral and/or written interviews are required for admission to the doctoral program.
+Oral and/or written interviews are required for admission to the doctoral program if requested by the program's admission committee.